annoyinglyghost/SAMAR_EDA-on-Spotify-2023/README.md

 ---

 ## Overview of Dataset
-1. How many rows and columns does the dataset contain?
+How many rows and columns does the dataset contain?
-- To find the rown and column of the dataset use the code `.shape`
+To find the row and column of the dataset use the code `.shape`

 🌱 Input: